Christine Hà: Early and personal life

 Hà was born as an only child in Los Angeles County, California.
-Her parents were of Vietnamese origin; they immigrated from Saigon (present day Ho Chi Minh City) to the United States in 1975 after the Vietnam War.
+Her parents were of Vietnamese origin; they emigrated from Saigon (present day Ho Chi Minh City) to the United States in 1975 after the Vietnam War.
 She lived in Lakewood, California and Long Beach, California as a young child before her family moved to Houston, Texas.
 When Hà was 14, her mother died from lung cancer.

 Hà graduated with a bachelor's degree in business administration and finance along with MIS from the University of Texas at Austin.
 She also earned a master's of fine arts in creative fiction and nonfiction from the University of Houston's nationally acclaimed writing program.